Dec 15 2020

 I do qualify for the two PTJC – Summer Program ones in Ritsumeikan (which is in Kyoto) though, and in fact I had applied and was successful last year (spring/summer 2020), but they got cancelled.
 It does not look like they’re running this year either, or I’d have leapt at the chance — the Japanese course there (the one just labelled “Ritsumeikan University – UAlberta – PTJC – Summer Program”) is only open to those that have lived in Japan for less than a year, so i probably wouldn’t qualify anymore after my year in Japan, if that ever happens.
 “Theme Studies in Japan – UAlberta – PTJC – Summer Program” I can, and still might, go on in the future though.
 But both were just Spring/Summer programs anyway, and not a full year program.

-Another side option on that page is the JACAC program, which goes to this page.
+Another side option on that page is the JACAC program, which goes to this page (local).
 I’ve not actually heard of most of those schools though, besides Ritsumekan again (but they aren’t accepting students through this program either, as of this writing).
-It looks like I apply through them through my school’s Prince Takamodo Japan Centre (PTJC) program, as per the link on this page.
+It looks like I apply through them through my school’s Prince Takamodo Japan Centre (PTJC) program, as per the link on this page (local).

 Besides that, the main option I have is to go back to the list page above and look at the schools that I’m interested in that are officially sponsored through UAI.
 That’s still a good half a dozen schools or so.
 I’ll take a look at both the UAI options and the PTJC options below.
 I’d have to apply for them separately though, which gets odd and slightly headache-y if/when I have two separate applications in flight.

 And you know what?
 It’s sort of strange overall that we have so few partner institutions in Japan.
 We have all sorts of other events with them — I participated in three online Zoom exchange meetings with students from Gifu University this year, and the Japanese coordinator over there said he grew up in Edmonton.
 Both my TA for Japan 301 as well as my International Student Buddy assigned by UAI this year also came over from Kansai University in Japan — which is different from Kansai Gaidai University from the above paragraph — but that isn’t an option for us to go to as well.
 So how are they able to come here??
 (Although, after speaking to my student buddy, she warned against going there anyway as it wasn’t a particularly good school, heh.
-Neither is UAlberta though, if we’re being completely honest here, I can find so many things to rip this University apart for, both from my experiences working here and from studying here.
-But it still has its good points.
+Neither is UAlberta though, if we’re being completely honest here, it’s been gutted by the government so badly that I can find so many things to rip this University apart for, both from my experiences working here and from studying here.
+But it still has some good points, and I’m sure all these other universities do, too.)

 Anyway, my deadline for applying is Jan 27 2021 for Fall 2021/Winter 2022 exchanges, and Mar 01 2021 for Summer 2021 exchanges.
 One gotcha that adds time is that I’m not just choosing my top preferred school out of the lot here — both the UAI and JACAC applications ask that you send in your top 3 choices rather than just your top choice.
 And they’ll apply for them on your behalf in that order.
 So even just having a clear #1 isn’t enough (or shouldn’t be, though I suspect you can probably send in just one or two options too.)